-- 1. Central air conditioning is required for the proposed buildings. - Upgraded building and glazing constructions are required for the proposed buildings with direct exposure to Regional Road 25 or Britannia Road.
+- 1. Central air conditioning is required for all of the proposed residential buildings and the future building on the holdout property. - 2.
+Upgraded building and glazing constructions are required for the proposed buildings, and the future building on the holdout property, with direct exposure to Regional Road 25 or Britannia Road.
 When detailed floor plans and building elevations are available, the glazing constructions should be refined based on actual window to floor area ratios. - 3.
-Acoustic barriers are required for some of the outdoor amenity spaces at grade and large terraces.
-Details are provided in Section 5.1 and Figure 3.
-The height and extent of the noise barrier shall be reviewed when siting and grading plans are available. - 4.
-Noise warning clauses to inform the occupants of the sound level excesses should be placed in the property and tenancy agreements and offers of purchase and sale.
+Noise warning clauses to inform the occupants of the sound level excesses should be place in the property and tenancy agreements and offers of purchase and sale.